 Earn a license to teach in early childhood (birth-3rd grade) classrooms in Minnesota.
-Build a strong foundation in child development theory, research, and developmentally appropriate methodology that you can apply in the classroom.
+Build a strong foundation in child development theory, research, and developmentally appropriate methods that you can apply in the classroom.

+Based in developmental theory, our curriculum provides you with the skills needed to meet each child where they are in their educational journey.
 To prepare you to teach children from birth to 3rd grade, coursework will include classes on early childhood education theory and methods, and elementary education methods.
-Take classes in the following content areas:

 You’ll complete two student teaching experiences: one in an early childhood classroom and one in a lower elementary classroom (K-3).
-To earn your M.Ed., you’ll complete a capstone project on how to improve early childhood education teaching methods.
-Admission is available for fall, spring, and summer sessions.
+To earn your MEd, you’ll complete a capstone project on how to improve early childhood education teaching methods.
+Admission is available for fall and spring sessions.

-A teacher's salary is determined by two factors: number of years teaching and level of education.
+A teacher's salary depends on two factors: number of years teaching and level of education.
 A teacher with a master's degree is able to start at a higher salary.
 Minnesota teachers tend to make more than the national median wage.